ElliotOusley/CS362_Team_11_Project/Final_Report.md

 affect the final product if fun mechanics are not identified.
 This issue can be minimized by running frequent playtesting to get feedback on what others find fun.

-**Audiences:**
-Our game combines multiple genres as a way to teach programming in a fun way.
-However, this runs the risk of alienating audiences.
-As an example, combining a puzzle game with a role playing game may not appeal to players who are a fan of either genre, but instead a smaller subset of player who enjoy both.
-As such, it is important to consider ways to get players who only enjoy one genre to try the game.
-This issue has high risk of occuring, as we are combining multiple genres for this game.
-However, it has a low impact.
-It could lead to less player engagement.
-This risk can be detected through playtesting with people who are fans of one of the two genres we combine.
-This risk can be minimized by ensuring that both genres are properly represented with extra care taken to develop game mechanics.
+**Optimization:**
+As the project is developed and systems interact, the performance of the game may be impacted, which could make it unusable to people with less powerful computers.
+This issue has a fairly high likelihood of occurring, as we are new to game development, and has a medium impact.
+This risk can be minimized through frequent checks on performance, keeping art assets small, and optimizing code when possible.

 **Integration Issues:**
 Since the project involves multiple components working together, integration issues have a high likelihood and a medium impact if not managed properly.